Data-Driven Marketing: Definition & How To Do It

 This sticker store has tons of varied inventory available.

-To upsell the right products, using data will help them recommend the right kinds of stickers to those currently exploring options.
+Using data will help them upsell the right products by recommending the right kinds of stickers to those currently exploring options.
 It will also help them stock up on the right supplies based on what sells the most.

 vinylstatus